Physical Science Honors Syllabus

 Class Expectations: Be on time.
 Be prepared.
 Begin working when you arrive in class.
 Write startups in your composition book.
 Show respect to others and to school property.
 Write the daily agenda in your planner each day.
 Keep completed assignments/labs in a binder or folder.
 No gum allowed.
 Consequences for inappropriate behavior will be dealt with according to the discipline plan in the student handbook.

-Absences and Makeup Work: If a student is absent, then it is the student’s responsibility to check my website for the work that was missed and copy the class notes from a classmate.
+Absences and Makeup Work: If a student is absent, then it is the student’s responsibility to check Microsoft Teams for the work that was missed and copy the class notes from a classmate.
 Unless specified otherwise, work missed due to absences is due within the same length of time as the number of absent days.

 Lab Activities: It is extremely important to follow the rules and lab procedures properly to insure maximum learning and safety.
 Students who attempt to disrupt these activities or who cannot be trusted to handle equipment properly will lose the privilege of participating in the activities.
 Lab safety rules and procedures will be discussed in class.
 Labs cannot be repeated for absent students.
 A one page written summary of the lab’s scientific principles/results (or another teacher-approved assignment) will be submitted based on research and dialogue with classmates who completed the lab.